patarleth/redpanda_connect_gotify/README.md

 [ "one", "two" ]
 ```

-Would stay as array.
-Very handy for making single strings into length checks.
+Would be returned as the original array.

+Perty handy for considering / producing single JS strings to the topic, then using length checks in the bloblang.